We are the BCT

 Consultation Process of the Care Team & BCT

-On the Twin Cities campus, there is an escalation of care to support students, as well as faculty and staff that are interacting with students of concern.
+There is an escalation of care to support students, as well as faculty and staff that are interacting with students of concern.
 This level of care is designed to provide support as behavior escalates.

-Care Team/Behavioral Consultation Team
+Care Team vs. Behavioral Consultation Team

-Conveners: Care and Student Advocate Services
+Conveners: Care & Student Advocate Services

 Core BCT Membership:

-- Associate Vice President and Dean of Students
+• Associate Vice President and Dean of Students

-- Care and Student Advocate Services
+• Care and Student Advocate Services

-- International Student and Scholar Services
+• International Student and Scholar Services

 Meeting frequency: Weekly on Tuesday during the academic year